- 1 What documents do I need to travel to Barcelona?

 From 8 October 2021, nightclubs in Barcelona will open their doors to people with a COVID certificate or who can prove with a PCR that they do not have the virus as well as an identity document.

 However, this measure does not apply to terraces or outdoor entertainment venues.
-The hours of cessation of night-time activities are still to be determined, and the capacity of the discos will be between 60% and 70%.
+The capacity of the discos will be 80%.

 Other useful information for travelling to Barcelona during the COVID-19 pandemic